 The Kalmanovitz Initiative welcomes Visiting Scholars to Georgetown to conduct research in line with our mission of advancing workers’ rights and economic justice.

-John B. Russo joins the Kalmanovitz Initiative as a Visiting Scholar for the 2015-2016 academic year.
+John B. Russo joined the Kalmanovitz Initiative as a Visiting Scholar in 2015.
 At the KI, John will work with Georgetown faculty to design an interdisciplinary undergraduate minor in Working-Class Studies.
 John also brings to KI the long-running weekly blog, Working-Class Perspectives, which he edits with Georgetown English professor Sherry Linkon.
 In 2014, the blog was read by over 120,000 people around the world in more than 170 countries.
 John will also continue to serve as Research Fellow at the Metropolitan Institute, College of Architecture and Urban Studies, at Virginia Tech (Alexandria) where he is working on a critical analysis of urban planning, economic redevelopment efforts, and community organizing in Youngstown.
 Before moving to Washington, John was a founding member and Co-Director of the Center for Working-Class Studies at Youngstown State University.
 Along with conducting research on working-class history, labor studies, urban studies, and deindustrialization, he helped design and taught in the first certificate program in Working-Class Studies in the United States.
 Read more about John and his work.
 Also, check out the Working-Class Perspectives blog posts hosted on our website.

 John Beck, Visiting Researcher